 This behaviour can and will lead to the first issue of killing any innovation.
 As people rely on that money, they already have spent, they will sabotage any improvement to their system.

-Because if their system gets improved, maybe their numbers don't matter anymore and therefore the bonus wouldn't be paid anymore.
+Because if their system gets improved, possibly their numbers don't matter anymore and therefore the bonus wouldn't be paid anymore.

 Bonuses are mostly a downward spiral.